 Last night I attended a tango performance in Galería Güemes, a restored Belle Époque building in Buenos Aires.
-The Art Noveau design is gorgeous and the building has a gallery, apartments, offices, and restaurants as well as the tango theater and cabaret.
+The Art Noveau design is gorgeous, and the building has a gallery, apartments, restaurants, and offices as well as the tango theater and cabaret.

 The Four Seasons of Tango by Piazzolla Tango was performed in the Galeria’s underground theater.
 The performance featured the traditional songs of Astor Piazzolla, the world’s foremost composer of Tango music.